Director and Officer Liability Insurance

 Directors‘ and Officers’ Liability for Private Companies

-Directors and officers of private companies can face lawsuits initiated by employees, regulators, competitors, or other various parties.
-If the company faces bankruptcy or insolvency, directors of private companies can be held responsible for statutory liabilities.
-Without proper insurance, directors of private enterprises can be forced to pay out of pocket for allegations such as:
+Directors and officers of private companies can face lawsuits from employees, regulators, competitors, and other parties.
+In cases of bankruptcy or insolvency, they may be held liable for statutory obligations.
+Without proper insurance, they could face personal financial losses for allegations such as:

 - Negligence